Compare Cheap Flights from Perth to Karratha, Australia

 Once a fly-in, fly-out mining town, Karratha is slowly making a presence for itself on the tourist map.
 Thanks to its ancient rock art and beautiful natural scenery, it's one of the most unique places in the state.

 With 67 direct flights every week from Perth to Karratha, you can discover what all the fuss is about in just 2 hours.
-Virgin Australia and Qantas both offer nonstop routes, and you can use Webjet's powerful search engine to find the cheapest day to fly.
+Virgin Australia and Qantas both offer nonstop routes, and you can use Webjet's powerful search engine to find the best cheap flights.

 Ready to get off the beaten track?
 Here's everything you need to know about flying from Perth to Karratha.